seleniumbase/SeleniumBase/README.md

 self.execute_script("return jQuery('textarea')[2].value")  # Returns the css "value" of the 3rd textarea element on the page
 ```

+(Most of the above commands can be done directly with built-in SeleniumBase methods.)

 🔵 In the next example, JavaScript creates a referral button on a page, which is then clicked: